 Inside a Turtle Shell

 Inside a Turtle Shell is Robert’s first full-length book.

-Cover and author photo by Sabrina Savino.
+Cover photo by Sabrina Savino.

+Inside a Turtle Shell